Calum1888/tumourSim/README.md

 ### Applications to Colorectal Cancer Clinical Trials

-> A novel statistical framework that improves survival prediction in oncology trials by modelling the *dependence* between tumour growth and the appearance of new lesions — going beyond what Kaplan–Meier and augmented-binary methods can offer.
+> A novel statistical framework that improves survival prediction in oncology trials by modelling the dependence between tumour growth and the appearance of new lesions, offering new insights compared to what the Kaplan–Meier and augmented-binary methods can offer.

 ------------------------------------------------------------------------